legendu-net/blog/en/content/2012-11-22-schedule-task-using-crontab-in-linux.markdown

 Author: Ben Chuanlong Du
 Title: Schedule Task Using Crontab in Linux
 Category: Linux
-Tags: task, crontab, schedule, linux, scheduling
+Tags: task, crontab, schedule, linux, scheduling, AirFlow

 The information of scheuled tasks are saved in the file `/etc/crontab`.
 It contains scheduled tasks of all users.